slimta/slimta/README.md

 unless you have configured [`maildrop`][5] delivery for your current user or modified `slimta.conf` to use another relay mechanism.

+At this point, we're still a little ways off from where you'd probably like to
-At this point, please check out the [Usage Manual][2] for information on configuring `slimta` to your liking, including more advanced and custom setups.
+be: actually sending and receiving email.
+Please check out the [Usage Manual][2] for information on configuring `slimta` to your liking, including more advanced and custom setups.

 [1]: http://slimta.org/
 [2]: http://docs.slimta.org/en/latest/manual.html